-- No. 1 The Invisible Crisis: Urban Food Security in Southern Africa - No. 2 The State of Urban Food Insecurity in Southern Africa - No. 3 Pathways to Insecurity: Food Supply and Access in Southern African Cities - No. 4 Urban Food Production and Household Food Security in Southern African Cities - No. 5 The HIV and Urban Food Security Nexus - No. 6 Urban Food Insecurity and the Advent of Food Banking in Southern Africa - No. 7 Rapid Urbanization and the Nutrition Transition in Southern Africa - No. 8 Climate Change and Food Security in Southern African Cities - No. 9 Migration, Development and Urban Food Security
+- No. 1 The Invisible Crisis: Urban Food Security in Southern Africa - No. 2 The State of Urban Food Insecurity in Southern Africa - No. 3 Pathways to Insecurity: Food Supply and Access in Southern African Cities - No. 4 Urban Food Production and Household Food Security in Southern African Cities - No. 5 The HIV and Urban Food Security Nexus - No. 6 Urban Food Insecurity and the Advent of Food Banking in Southern Africa - No. 7 Rapid Urbanization and the Nutrition Transition in Southern Africa - No. 8 Climate Change and Food Security in Southern African Cities - No. 9 Migration, Development and Urban Food Security - No. 10 Gender and Food Insecurity in Southern African Cities

-- No. 10 Gender and Food Insecurity in Southern African Cities - No. 11 The State of Urban Food Insecurity in Cape Town - No. 12 The State of Food Insecurity in Johannesburg - No. 13 The State of Food Insecurity in Harare, Zimbabwe - No. 14 The State of Food Insecurity in Windhoek, Namibia - No. 15 The State of Food Insecurity in Manzini, Swaziland - No. 16 The State of Food Insecurity in Msunduzi Municipality, South Africa - No. 17 The State of Food Insecurity in Gaborone, Botswana - No. 18 The State of Food Insecurity in Blantyre City, Malawi - No. 19 The State of Food Insecurity in Lusaka, Zambia - No. 20 The State of Food Insecurity in Maputo, Mozambique - No. 21 The State of Poverty and Food Insecurity in Maseru, Lesotho - No. 22: The Return of Food: Poverty and Urban Food Security in Zimbabwe after the Crisis - No. 23: The Food Insecurities of Zimbabwean Migrants in Urban South Africa
+- No. 11 The State of Urban Food Insecurity in Cape Town - No. 12 The State of Food Insecurity in Johannesburg - No. 13 The State of Food Insecurity in Harare, Zimbabwe - No. 14 The State of Food Insecurity in Windhoek, Namibia - No. 15 The State of Food Insecurity in Manzini, Swaziland - No. 16 The State of Food Insecurity in Msunduzi Municipality, South Africa - No. 17 The State of Food Insecurity in Gaborone, Botswana - No. 18 The State of Food Insecurity in Blantyre City, Malawi - No. 19 The State of Food Insecurity in Lusaka, Zambia - No. 20 The State of Food Insecurity in Maputo, Mozambique - No. 21 The State of Poverty and Food Insecurity in Maseru, Lesotho - No. 22 The Return of Food: Poverty and Urban Food Security in Zimbabwe after the Crisis - No. 23 The Food Insecurities of Zimbabwean Migrants in Urban South Africa - No. 24 Mapping the Invisible: The Informal Food Economy of Cape Town, South Africa - No. 25 Food Insecurity in Informal Settlements in Lilongwe, Malawi

-Download this food security series and other AFSUN publications: www.afsun.org/publications/
+Download our food security series: www.afsun.org/publications/